nelsong44/weekend-challenge-3-new/README.md

 * Create a 'Complete' and 'Delete' option for each task
+  - [x] create buttons with click events for each

 * Change visual representation of a completed task
   + completing a task should be reflected in the db and on the front end
-    - [x] add column in db table to mark a task as complete or incomplete
+    - [x] add column in db table to mark a task as complete or incomplete (checkbox)
+    - [x] call swapStatus()
-    - [ ] if/switch statement to check status of task, change display
+    - [x] create if statement to check status of task, change display by adding a class (strike though and text color change) if task status is true
-    based on task completion status
+    - [x] change status of task to true in db
+    - [x] if status of task is false, remove class, change status to false in db

   + deleting a task should be reflected in the db and on the front end
     - [x] call deleteTask() using data to target specific task to delete